kraniasorestis/dump/README.md

 # DUMP

-DUMP is a recursive acronym that stands for a DUMP of Unbelievably Mediocre Passwords
+(a DUMP of Unreasonably Mediocre Passwords)

 * This is a Python2.7 program so be careful as python3 will return errors.

-* cupp clone program, tailored specifically for penetration testing in greece
+* A cupp "clone" program, tailored specifically for penetration testing in Greece.

-* Creator: Orestis Kranias
+* Author: Orestis Kranias
 * kraniasorestis@protonmail.com
 * www.github.com/kraniasorestis
 * Copyright (C) 2016